 The Company signed an agreement in October 2017, with AbbVie to co-develop antibodies to two program targets in preclinical development.
 Under the terms of the agreement, AbbVie made \$205.0 million in upfront payments, of which \$5.0 million and \$200.0 million was received by the Company in October 2017 and January 2018, respectively.
-The Company will perform research and development services for the antibodies to the two programs through the end of Phase 2 clinical trials which the Company expects to conduct through 2023.
-AbbVie will then have the exclusive right to exercise an option to enter into a license and collaboration agreement with the Company for one or both of the programs for \$250.0 million each.
-If AbbVie exercises its option for the programs, AbbVie will take over the development of the product candidates for such program and costs will be split between the parties.
+Alector will perform research and development services for the antibodies to the two programs through the end of Phase 2 clinical trials.
+AbbVie will then have the exclusive right to exercise an option to enter into a license and collaboration agreement with the Company for one or both of the programs.
+If AbbVie exercises its option for a program, AbbVie will take over the development of the product candidates for such program and costs will be split between the parties.
 The Company will also share in profits and losses upon commercialization of any products from such program.
 However, following AbbVie's exercise of its option for a program, the Company may opt out of sharing in development costs and profits or losses for that program and instead receive tiered royalties.
-Additionally, under the terms of the agreement, the Company will be eligible to earn up to an additional \$242.8 million in milestone payments per program related to the initiation of certain clinical studies and regulatory approval for up to three indications per program.
+Additionally, under the terms of the agreement, if AbbVie exercises both of its options, and both programs meet all milestones, the Company will be eligible to earn up to an additional \$985.6 million in milestone payments and option-exercise fees.
 The Company assessed its collaboration agreement with AbbVie in the context of the delivery of the research and development services.